MickeyPash/IS3-Project-Vis/README.md

 ===========

-You need to use eclipse for this project unfortunately:
+You need to use eclipse for this project unfortunately.
+It's a requirement from the specification.

+Here are the steps:

 * Clone the repository